olli-ai/confluent-kafka-go/README.md

 - For Redhat based distros, install `librdkafka-devel` using [Confluent's YUM repository](http://docs.confluent.io/current/installation.html#rpm-packages-via-yum).
 - For MacOS X, install `librdkafka` from Homebrew.
 You may also need to brew install pkg-config if you don't already have it: `brew install librdkafka pkg-config`.
 - For Alpine: `apk add librdkafka-dev pkgconf`
-- confluent-kafka-go is not supported on Windows.
+- confluent-kafka-go2 is not supported on Windows.
 - For source builds, see instructions below.

 Build from source: